jb-ds2020/data-engineering-zoomcamp-2023-homework/week_3/README.md

 Rpository to be found here: https://github.com/jb-ds2020/dezoomcamp-week_3/tree/main/week_3_data_warehouse

 Solution: I created a .py file which loads the data into gcs using prefect and before converting it to parquet.
-I used pyarrow to allow the correct format of all columns.
+I used a date parsing specifier to enable correct time format for pickup and dropoff time.

 `python week_3_data_warehouse/ETL_web_gcs_fhv_taxi_parquet.py`